-1101.01(d) Correspondence Under Rule 202 [R-23]
+1101.01(d) Correspondence Under 37 CFR 1.202 [R-48] ←

-Correspondence under rule 202 may be necessary but is seldom required under present practice.
+Correspondence under 37 CFR 1.202 (Rule 202) may be necessary but is seldom required under present practice.

-Rule 202.
-Preparation for interference between applications; preliminary inquiry of junior applicant.
+applications; preliminary inquiry of junior applicant.
 In order to ascertain whether any question of priority arises between applications which appear to interfere and are otherwise ready to be prepared for interference, any junior applicant may be called upon to state in writing under oath or declaration the date and the character of the earliest fact or act, susceptible of proof, which can be relied upon to establish conception of the invention under consideration for the purpose of establishing priority of invention.
-The statement filed in compliance with this rule will be retained by the Patent Office separate from the application file and if an interference is declared will be opened simultaneously with the preliminary statement of the party filing the same.
-In case the junior applicant makes no reply within the time specified, not less than thirty days, or if the earliest date alleged is subsequent to the filing date of the senior party, the interference ordinarily will not be declared.
+The statement filed in compliance with this rule will be retained by the Patent and Trademark Office separate from the application file and if an interference is declared will

-Under rule 202 the Commissioner may require an applicant junior to another applicant to state in writing under oath or by making a declaration, the date and the character of the earliest fact or act, susceptible of proof, which can be relied upon to establish conception of the invention under consideration.
+Under 37 CFR 1.202 the Commissioner may require an applicant junior to another applicant to state in writing under oath or by making a declaration, the date and the character of the earliest fact or act, susceptible of proof, which can be relied upon to establish conception of the invention under consideration.
 Such affidavit or declaration does not become a part of the record in the application, nor does any correspondence relative thereto.
 The affidavit or declaration, however, will become a part of the interference record, if an interference is formed.

-Under 1101.01(e) Correspondence Rule 202, How Con-Stational Line ducted [R-28]
+1101.01(e) Correspondence Under Rule 202, How Conducted [R-28]

-In preparing cases for submission to the associate solicitor for rule 202 correspondence and in subsequent treatment of the cases involved, attention should be given to the following on the form.
+In preparing cases for submission to the associate solicitor for rule 202 correspondence and in subsequent treatment of the cases involved, attention should be given to the following points:

-(1) The name of the examiner to be called for a conference should be given as indicated tions, if any, is ready for allowance.
+(1) The name of the examiner to be called for a conference should be given as indicated on the form.